parmentf/xpath-generator/readme.md

   -a, --attributes               Will return all attributes & uniques values for all paths -i, --input <path>             An xml input file
-  -f, --folder <path>            A folder containing xml files -o, --output <path>            Generate files to specific path, default output is terminal -t, --type <tree/xpaths/both>  Type of format output, can be 'tree' 'xpaths' or 'both' for outputdir, 'tree' 'xpaths' for console
+  -f, --folder <path>            A folder containing xml files -o, --output <path>            Generate files to specific path, default output is console -t, --type <tree/xpaths/both>  Type of format output, can be 'tree' 'xpaths' or 'both' for outputdir, 'tree' 'xpaths' for console